-Unplanned Pregnancy Help in Florida
+Find Unplanned Pregnancy Help in Florida

-Understanding Your Unplanned Pregnancy Options in Florida
+Your Unplanned Pregnancy Options in Florida

 If you’re dealing with an unexpected pregnancy in Florida, you have three options:

-We’re always available for free, no-judgement educational information about all of your unplanned pregnancy options in Florida.
+Our unplanned pregnancy counselors can always provide free, no-judgement educational information about all of your unplanned pregnancy options in Florida.

 When they first find out that they’re unexpectedly pregnant, most women ask themselves, “Am I ready to be a parent?”

 If you intend to parent and you’re medically uninsured, these tips can help with the cost of pregnancy and childbirth.

-If You’re Considering Choosing Abortion in Florida
+Choosing Abortion in Florida

-Only pregnancies that endanger a woman’s life or are the product of rape or incest will receive public funding.
+- Only pregnancies that endanger a woman’s life or are the product of rape or incest will receive public funding.

-Parents of minors must be notified to give their consent to the abortion beforehand.
+- Parents of minors must be notified to give their consent to the abortion beforehand.

-The woman must undergo an ultrasound and must be offered to view the image prior to receiving the abortion.
+- A woman must undergo an ultrasound and must be offered to view the image prior to receiving the abortion.

-An abortion may only be performed after 24 weeks post-fertilization if the woman’s life is in danger.
+- An abortion may only be performed after 24 weeks post-fertilization if the woman’s life is in danger.

-If You’re Considering Choosing Adoption in Florida
+Choosing Adoption in Florida

-- Adoption is free for you, and you may receive adoption financial assistance, including living expenses and post-adoption birth parent benefits.
+●Adoption is free for you, and you may receive adoption financial assistance, including living expenses and post-adoption birth parent benefits.

-- Birth parents choose the adoptive parents and maintain whatever amount of post-adoption communication with the family that they feel comfortable with.
+●Prospective birth parents choose the adoptive parents and maintain whatever amount of post-adoption communication with the family that they feel comfortable with.